AlpacaInTheNight/PromptsBrowser/README.md

 ![](img/preview.jpg)

-### Changes in 1.1.0
+### Changes in 1.2.0
-⚠️ Previous versions stored collections in the root of the application.
-Since version 1.1.0 they are now stored in the extension directory.
-If you used previous versions, you will need to move your collections there. ⚠️

-As of version 1.1.0, the extension now works via FastAPI and no longer depends on an additional local server or extension installation location.
-This will cover more use cases and customizations of the application.
+⚠️ The extension configuration used to be in a separate window and stored on the client.
+As of 1.2.0, the extension settings are now stored in the WebUI settings in the "Prompts Browser" category.

+The old extension settings will need to be set again.
+In addition, a number of new settings are available in version 1.2.0. ⚠️

+- The size of the thumbnail on the client can now be customized.
+It is also possible to specify the maximum number of prompts to be displayed in the prompt list.

+- It is possible to specify how many maximum rows of prompts can be displayed in the list of prompts (now it is easier to adapt the extension to different screen/window resolutions).

+- The size and format of preview images in collections on disk can now be customized.

+- Prompt tools have been updated and made more convenient.
+Possible prompts for replacement/addition are now sorted by similarity.
+It is possible to switch between replacement and addition modes of the selected prompt.
+It is also possible to open prompts for editing and delete prompts from the list of current prompts in the standard way.

+- Prompts saved in collections will not be normalized to avoid unwanted changes to the prompt text required for LORAs triggering.

+- The Styles window is divided into Save and Load Styles windows.

+- Having positive prompts is no longer necessary to create styles.
+For example, you can now create styles for negative parameters or image quality/size settings.

+- The styles loading window has been updated.
+Now updating styles works identically to saving styles and you can override what information should be stored in a style.

+- The style can now be renamed.

 ## Installation:

 1. Make sure you have the latest AUTOMATIC1111/stable-diffusion-webui version instaled.
-Prompt Browser 1.1.0 was tested and adapted for WebUI versions 1.6.0.
+Prompt Browser 1.2.0 was tested and adapted for WebUI versions 1.6.0.

 2. Unzip/clone the plugin into the extensions directory.
 Or install it using WebUI Extensions -> Install from URL tab.